featmo/RTOW/README.md

 # RTOW
-ray tracing in one weekend
+ray tracing in one weekend (took more than one weekend)